TJRoh01/libes/README_CRATES_IO.md

 For code documentation, usage explanations, and examples please see [Docs.rs](https://docs.rs/libes/latest/libes/).

+## ⚠️ Alpha Release Track - Not Production Ready ⚠️
+During alpha development, versions 0.1.Z, there is no guarantee of backwards compatibility and the API can change at any time.
+If you decide to use this library at this time, make sure that you always use the latest version, and be prepared to update your usage of the library often.

 ## Why use libes?
 The rust cryptography ecosystem is swarming with crates, with varying degrees of quality and documentation.
 I have taken it onto myself to navigate this,